 - Economic viability: preference will be given to applicants who can credibly demonstrate that they can make the necessary investment and that they can guarantee operation, which is financially secure in the longterm.

 The procedure as well as the assessment criteria are set out in the tender documents available on the OFCOM website.
 Applications for the radio license must be submitted by 27 July 2018.
-ComCom expects that the radio license will be granted by the end of 2018.
+ComCom expects that the radio license will be granted until spring 2019.